In brief

 A lot of the current earthy look in polymer clay comes from mixing complementary colors in small amounts.
 Adding a tiny speck of green to red can push a mix toward terracotta.
 A touch of purple can mute yellow toward mustard.
 A bit of brown can pull green toward sage.
 These desaturated tones often read more deliberate than saturated package colors used straight.

-See this technique in the gallery
+See this technique in finished pieces

-The Recipes: 8 Tested Earthy Tones
+The Recipes: 8 Earthy Tone Starting Points

-These eight Premo ratios are bench-tested starting points for sage green, terracotta, sand beige, mustard, dusty rose, olive, taupe, and spiced pumpkin.
+These eight Premo ratios are starting points for sage green, terracotta, sand beige, mustard, dusty rose, olive, taupe, and spiced pumpkin.

 | Color | Base | Recipe (Parts) | Mood / Use |